by KD Miller

 “These are for you,” Catrina handed what looked to be a book wrapped in blue tissue paper to Francis, and a similar present in yellow tissue to Theodore.

-To Theodore’s excitement it wasn’t a book, but a journal.
+To Theodore’s excitement, it wasn’t a book, but a journal.
 Glancing around the room, he noticed that his brothers received the same gift.

 “Boys,” Catrina perched in her silk armchair, “Frank and I want you all to know that we love you very much, and we’re beyond thrilled to welcome you into our home.
 We also don’t want you to forget your real parents.
-Frank purchased these journals for you at Crane’s Stationery in New York to record memories of you parents.
+Frank purchased these journals for you at Crane’s Stationery in New York to record memories of your parents.
 When you finish them, please let us know and we will buy you new ones.”

 “But, Millen and I can’t write big sentences,” Dylan complained from the sofa he and Millen were sharing.
 Theodore cast the twins a look, while Catrina held out her arms signaling the twins to leap off the sofa, and onto her lap.

 “Don’t you remember?”
 She laughed, as they toppled on the chair beside her.
-“We will be hiring a retired teacher to help Francis and Theodore so they can catch-up -” she trailed off, with a mischievous look in her eye.
+“We will be hiring a retired teacher to help Francis and Theodore so they can catch up -” she trailed off, with a mischievous look in her eye.
 “I will be teaching you two up to the Sixth Grade, and hopefully, the four of you can enter Sherwood Academy in September with your classmates.”

 Theodore opened the royal blue cover of his journal and examined the brown pages as the twins chattered over the possibility of going to a real school.